 - This harassment is either severe or pervasive enough to alter the conditions of employment and create a hostile work environment for the employee.3

-The requirement that sexual orientation harassment be "severe or pervasive" means that an employee will not be able to sue the harasser or his/her employer for isolated offensive comments, or simple teasing.
+The requirement that sexual orientation harassment is "severe or pervasive" means that an employee will not be able to sue the harasser or his/her employer for isolated offensive comments, or simple teasing.
 California law only provides the right for employees to take action in response to harassment if the harassment either:

 - Occurs repeatedly (i.e., is pervasive), or